9 Top Tips for Cooking in Hostels

 Ok great, you’ve established there is a hostel kitchen before booking.
 But!
 Just because the hostel has a kitchen, does not mean it will include good hostel cooking appliances.

 There is a difference between kitchenette and fully-fitted kitchen.
-The former usually only comes with a kettle, fridge and microwave.
+The former usually only comes with a kettle, fridge and microwave, so follow these hostel etiquette tips to avoid any issues.
 This is fine if you like to eat out or want to live on instant noodles.
 Otherwise, check that the kitchen includes gas stove tops at least.
 A working oven is a bonus!

 Tip: Shoot the hostel a direct message via their email address and ask if they offer a shared kitchen.